Eagles rout Bears for ninth straight win

 The Bears managed just a 38-yard Santos field goal after halftime.

-Rookie quarterback Mitchell Trubisky struggled in his seventh career start, going 17 of 32 for 147 yards and an interception.
-His final pass was picked off by Corey Graham and returned 58 yards.
+The Eagles didn’t play a perfect game and Pederson harped on their four fumbles, three of which they lost.
+The one fumble Philadelphia recovered resulted in Agholor’s second touchdown after Jay Ajayi coughed up the ball on the Bears’ 5-yard line after a 30-yard run.
+Luckily for the hosts, Algholor pounced on the ball for Philadelphia’s final score with 13:37 left in the fourth.

+“That’s unacceptable, can’t do it,” Pederson said of the lack of ball control.
+“Guys have too much pride.
+They know it.
+Obviously, we’ll address it.”

-NOTES: Bears LG Josh Sitton (concussion), a four-time Pro Bowl selection, was injured in the second quarter and didn’t return. ...
+NOTES: Bears LG Josh Sitton (concussion), a four-time Pro-Bowl selection, was injured in the second quarter and didn’t return.
+Chicago S Adrian Amos (hamstring) also didn’t return. ...
 Former Phillies slugger Ryan Howard received a standing ovation when he was introduced to the crowd in the third quarter. ...
 Eagles LB Joe Walker (stinger) didn’t return after being hurt in the second quarter. ...
 The Bears dropped to 1-4 on the road.
-They were 0-8 away from Soldier Field last season.
+They were 0-8 away from Soldier Field last season....
+Eagles WR Alshon Jeffery, a former member of the Bears, wore a No. 23 Chicago Bulls jersey after the game, brushing off the connection by saying it was because Michael Jordan is his favorite player.